DavidHe1127/Mr.He_HandBook/Dev/Node/node_internals.md

 ### Monitor your event loop lag

-It measures the time span between the scheduling of a callback and its execution.
+It measures the time span between the scheduling of a callback (pushing ready-to-execute callbacks into callback queue) and its execution.
 High event loop lag can indicate that the application is experiencing blocking I/O operations or CPU-intensive tasks that are taking too long to complete.

 ### What does poll phase do in event loop?